What is Carpal Tunnel Syndrome?

 Let's start with a great stretch you can do even under the table or within round breaks while playing your favorite game.
 Start by spreading out all of the fingers in your hands as If you are making a five with your hands.
 With your thumb, touch your pinky finger.
 Upon connecting your pinky finger and your thumb, spread your hands back open and repeat this process with all your fingers.

-1. Hand Warmup
+Hand and Wrist Warmup

 Now that we have our hands moving and stretching.
 It is time to show some love to our wrists.
 Our wrists have a high level of physical demand throughout the day, with holding the mouse, lifting, and gripping things.
 Despite this, they are taken for granted and often left out of stretching routines, becoming more prone to injuries and pain.
 To stretch your wrists, extend your arm and ensure your palm is facing the floor.
 Now grab your palm or the beginning of your wrist with your other hand and very gently pull your hand down.

-1. Wrist Stretch
+Wrist Stretch with Palm Up

 After finishing the first two moves, rotate your palm and ensure it faces upwards.
 Again, grab your hand and very gently pull it down.
 After you stretch, your hands and wrists will feel rejuvenated and as good as new.